 Here’s a few tips for surviving Christmas mindfully:

-- notice what ‘role’ you immediate assume or are assigned and see if you can do something different, offer to help in a different activity; volunteer to do more if you’re typically passive, or do less if you’re always stressing and overactive.
+notice what ‘role’ you immediately assume or are assigned and see if you can do something different, offer to help in a different activity; volunteer to do more if you’re typically passive, or do less if you’re always stressing and overactive.

-- get some fresh air on regular intervals (admiring garden or picking rosemary usually facilities this)
+get some fresh air at regular intervals (admiring the garden or picking rosemary usually facilities this)

 Everyone’s a little stressed.
 Cut them some slack.
 And yourself.